popey/love-snap-template/README.md

 ## Template Contents

-Below are (I think) a comprehensive overview of the files contained in this repo along with how they should be modified for any given LÖVE game.
+Below is (I think) a comprehensive overview of the files contained in this repo along with how they should be modified for any given LÖVE game.

 Once you're happy with the changes, run ```snapcraft``` from the top level directory on an Ubuntu 16.04 system to build a snap.